 - 60.5% report issues being able to prioritize booking more important meetings over others.

-- 57.8% report issues with flexibility of links like offering options for duration length.
+- 57.8% report issues with link flexibility like offering options for duration length.

-- 54.6% report issues with availability regarding actually open time slots on their calendar.
+- 54.6% report issues with availability regarding actual open time slots on their calendar.

 - 53.0% report issues rescheduling & canceling meetings via scheduling links.